Partnership Grants—Stage 1

 - expertise of the team and appropriateness of partner organizations in relation to the proposed project;

-- quality of the proposed contribution plan for leveraging of cash and in-kind support from the host institution and/or from partner organizations; and
+- indications of other planned resources, including leveraging of cash and in-kind support from the host institution and/or from partner organizations; and

 - quality and appropriateness of the knowledge mobilization plans, including effective dissemination, exchange and engagement with stakeholders within and/or beyond the research community, where applicable.

 - quality, quantity and significance of past experience and published and/or creative outputs of the project director and any co-applicants, relative to their role in the partnership, and to the stage of their career;